All You Need To Know About Architectural Glass

 - Anti-reflection glass – reduces surface reflection, thus increasing surface transmittance.

-- Alarm glass – series of wires are installed into intruder alarm system to get activated when the glass is broken.
+- Alarm glass – a series of wires are installed into the intruder alarm system to get activated when the glass is broken.

 - Dichroic glass – creates optical interference effects.

-- Sphere glass and cracked glass – used in feature walls as it consists of array of glass hemispheres.
+- Sphere glass and cracked glass – are used in feature walls as it consists of an array of glass hemispheres.

 - Anti-bacterial glass